appium/ruby_console/ios_v_android.md

 #### Notes on iOS and Android Appium compatibility

+#### iPhone vs iPad

+iPad will contain elements from visible background screens. iPhone will have only one screen, however the keyboard can only be dismissed by clicking somewhere.
+The iPad has a hide keyboard button.
+The iPhone will use `Next` and `Go` on a typical login screen via the on screen keyboard.

+- setValue will immediately set the value
+- hideKeyboard will attempt to hide the iPad keyboard and fail on iPhone
+- find_element(:tag_name, :window).click should work everywhere

 ##### Tag Names

 `secure` is not possible to implement on Android using uiautomator. `textfield` and `secure` are both considered `edittext`.